 Pediatric Cancer Facts

-Kids Walk participants, donors, and supporters of all ages are making a difference by raising money for lifesaving pediatric cancer research.
-Every dollar raised gives the doctors and researchers at MSK Pediatrics what they need to discover new and better treatment options for children around the world.
+Kids Walk for MSK Kids participants and donors of all ages are making a difference by raising money for life-changing pediatric cancer research.
+Every dollar raised gives the doctors and researchers at MSK Kids what they need to discover new and better treatment options for children around the world.

 Facts about Pediatric Cancers:

-- Childhood cancers are the leading cause of death by disease in children under the age of 15 in the U.S.
+- Kids' cancers are the leading cause of death by disease in children under the age of 15 in the United States.

 - Pediatric cancers are classified as a rare form of cancer.

-- Because of advances in pediatric cancer research, more than 80% of childhood cancer patients in the U.S. now become long-term survivors.
+- Because of advances in pediatric cancer research, more than 80% of childhood cancer patients in the United States now become long-term survivors.

-- Treats more children with cancer than any hospital in the U.S.
+- Treats more kids and young adults with cancer than any other hospital in the United States.

-- Has the largest pediatric oncology program in the U.S.
+- Has the largest pediatric oncology program in the United States.

-- Is home to a new Pediatric Precision Medicine Program - an initiative that promises to deliver targeted therapies to more children battling cancer than ever before.
+- Is home to a new Pediatric Precision Medicine Program - an initiative that promises to deliver targeted therapies to more kids battling cancer than ever before.

-- Sends 90% of the children receiving chemotherapy and other treatments home at the end of the day, so they can spend more time with their families.
+- Sends 90% of the kids receiving chemotherapy and other treatments home at the end of the day, so they can spend more time with their families.

-- Employs full-time school teachers, so children with pediatric cancers stay on track in school.
+- Employs full-time schoolteachers, so kids with pediatric cancers stay on track in school.